 Mac vs Windows – PC is the right choice for studio

-Summer NAMM 2017 ended a few weeks ago and Slick Audio took a few minutes to review notes and, what we discovered is that there are still some questions regarding recording audio on PCs.
+Summer NAMM 2017 ended a few weeks ago and Slick Audio took a few minutes to review notes, what we discovered is that there are still some questions regarding recording audio on PCs.
 Many people we talked to were eager to discuss how they can move from Mac to PC or start recording digitally for the first time.
-For Mac users, the overwhelming statements that the move is long overdue.
-The Mac’s they have are aging and just don’t fit their needs today.
+For Mac users, the overwhelming statement is that the move is long overdue.
+The Macs they have are aging and just don’t fit their needs today.
 Issues ranging from lack of replacement parts to difficulty adding expansion.
-This has left many questioning if it’s time to give PC a try?
+This has left many questioning if it’s time to give PC a try.
 We agree it’s time to change.

 Today that trend is changing, with each day, Jim says he gets more calls, and emails with questions regarding recording on PC.
-He commented on how the equipment is much faster, sporting newer processors, more memory and storage options with the sky’s the limit expandability.
+He commented on how the equipment is much faster, sporting newer processors, more memory, and storage options with the sky’s limit expandability.
 Jim says, “As your studio needs grow Slick Audio computers were created to fill that need.
-Our PC’s can be configured to be powerhouses, fully capable of running in mega professional studios running hundreds of tracks, dozens of virtual instruments (VI’s), and more plug in’s that can be named.
-We even have options for a small project or personal studios.
+Our PCs can be configured to be powerhouses, fully capable of running in mega professional studios running hundreds of tracks, dozens of virtual instruments (VI’s), and more plug in’s that can be named.
+We even have options for small projects or personal studios.
 Up to 5 years of warranty, and they will cost you far less than other options.

 PC or Mac for Audio Production